 While, as mentioned above, Nectanebo I built at the temple before the Ptolemies, Taharqa of the 25th Dynasty was likely the first to construct at the spot.

 Notably, the 25th Dynasty consisted entirely of Nubian rulers.
-While the Nubians worshipped some deities of their own, they largely followed the Egyptian religion of their northern neighbors.
+While the Nubians worshipped some deities of their own, they largely followed the same Egyptian religion as their neighbors.

-So while the 25th Dynasty was technically a time of rule by outsiders, the Nubians promoted Egyptian culture rather than try to suppress it.
+So, while the 25th Dynasty was technically a time of rule by outsiders, the Nubians promoted Egyptian culture rather than suppress it.
 In fact, the Nubians pharaohs legitimized their rule by bringing lots of Old Kingdom art and architecture back into style.